-At 02.27 hours on 26 Mar, 1942, HMS Jaguar (F 34) (LtCdr L.R.K.
-Tyrwhitt, DSO, DSC, RN) was attacked by U-652 with a spread of four torpedoes northest of Sollum.
-Two of the torpedoes struck in the bow, the ship caught fire and sank in a short time.
-Three officers and 190 ratings were lost.
-Eight officers and 45 ratings were picked up by HMS Klo and taken to Tobruk.
+At 02.27 hours on 26 March 1942 HMS Jaguar (F 34) (LtCdr L.R.K.
+Tyrwhitt, DSO, DSC, RN) was attacked by U-652 with a spread of four torpedoes northest of Sidi Barrani, Egypt.
+Two of the torpedoes struck forward, set the ship on fire and caused her to sink in a short time.
+The commander, two officers and 190 ratings were lost.
+Eight officers and 45 ratings were picked up by HMS Klo (Lt.
+English, RNR) and taken to Mersa Matruh.

 If you can help us with any additional information on this vessel then please contact us.